 In parallel, Marc is recognized as a Acting and Screenwriting Teacher, as well as a Photographer.

-Marc migrated to the US in 1993, leaving all this background behind.
-He now only edits selected movies if requested, coaches, and works as a Presentation Specialist, while intensely tightening the binds with his long-time passion, Photography, which, throughout all his various walks through life, has never left his side.
+Marc migrated to the US in 1993, packing this background with him.
+Nowadays, he edits selected movies if requested, coaches (Acting, Writing), and occasionally works as a Presentation Specialist, while intensely tightening the binds with his long-time passion, Photography, which, throughout all his various walks through life, has never left his side.